University of Louisville: Media

 The university's student maintained online radio station, WLCV, was shut down at the beginning of the fall 2012 semester due to lack of funding.
 Louisville holds a prominent role in the city of Louisville's "Public Radio Partnership" which features three NPR stations under one roof, including the school's namesake WUOL-FM which broadcasts classical music.
 The school also holds one-third of the seats on the Partnership's board of directors.

 There is also an independent student-run weekly newspaper, The Louisville Cardinal.
 The newspaper was founded in 1926, and has maintained financial and editorial independence since 1980.
 The newspaper is overseen by a board of local media professionals and run by a student editor-in-chief.

 Inside the university's Student Activities Center is the Floyd Theatre, a 228-seat movie theater operated by the Student Activities Board.
 It is capable of running both 35 mm prints and DVD projection.

 Greek life

-Approximately 18% of undergraduate men and 14% of undergraduate women are active in UL's Greek system.
+There are over 20 Greek letter organizations on campus.
+As of 2022, approximately 14% of undergraduate men and 11% of undergraduate women are active in UofL's Greek system.